jaredstrader/jaredstrader.github.io/_pages/about.md

 ---

 ## Prospective Students
-**Prospective students:** I’m actively seeking highly motivated and talented **PhD** students.
-If you are excited about the following topics, let’s talk: passive/active robotic perception, scene understanding/scene completion, and neuro-symbolic reasoning for robotic systems.
+**Prospective students:** I’m actively seeking highly motivated and talented **PhD** students excited about any of the following topics: passive/active robotic perception, scene understanding/scene completion, and neuro-symbolic reasoning for robotic systems.

 **How to contact me:** email your CV, links (code/papers/videos), and a brief description of your research interests.

 **Undergraduates at Oakland University:** I am hiring current undergraduates who are interested in continuing at Oakland University for an MS and/or PhD.
 If that’s you, please reach out.
-You can also stop by my office in EC 334.
+You are welcome to stop by my office in EC 334.

 ## About Me